zogzog/cubicweb/doc/book/en/development/devweb/views.rst

 A `View` is instantiated to render a result set or part of a result set. `View` subclasses may be parametrized using the following class attributes:

-    * `templatable` indicates if the view may be embeded in a main template or if it has to be rendered standalone (i.e. XML views must not be embeded in the main template for HTML pages)
+* `templatable` indicates if the view may be embedded in a main template or if it has to be rendered standalone (i.e. XML views must not be embedded in the main template for HTML pages)

 * if the view is not templatable, it should set the `content_type` class attribute to the correct MIME type (text/xhtml by default)

 * the `category` attribute may be used in the interface to regroup related objects together

+A view writes to its output stream thanks to its attribute `w` (an `UStreamIO`, except for binary views).

 At instantiation time, the standard `_cw` and `cw_rset` attributes are added and the `w` attribute will be set at rendering time.

-A view writes to its output stream thanks to its attribute `w` (an `UStreamIO`, except for binary views).

 The basic interface for views is as follows (remember that the result set has a tabular structure with rows and columns, hence cells):